dominiccruz/product-scraper/README.md

 Create a Total Service Interface so that multiple implementation can be done to calculate the total and VAT.

 Use Mock Server in tests rather than connect to internet.

+The configuration for circleCI has been added, but not tested against a circle CI instance.